-69. In response to this risk we will review the College's accounting records and obtain evidence to ensure that any significant transactions outside the normal course of business were valid and accounted for correctly.
+68. In response to this risk we will review the College's accounting records and obtain evidence to ensure that any significant transactions outside the normal course of business were valid and accounted for correctly.
 We will adopt data analytics techniques to review and test aspects of this significant risk.
-We will assess whether judgements and assumptions made by management in determining accounting estimates as set out in the financial statements are indicative of potential bias.
+We will assess whether key accounting estimates, judgements and decisions made by management are indicative of potential bias.